Cynthia Ambres, M.D., M.S.

 Dr. Ambres was the executive vice president and chief medical officer for Kaleida Health - a five-hospital integrated delivery system - in Western New York with a budget of over $1 billion and 11,000 employees.
 Working closely with the chief financial officer she led the turn-around that eliminated the operating losses and brought the system to profitability in three years.
 During this process she implemented a physician practice improvement initiative that brought savings of $35 million and developed a med/surg supply reduction plan that reduced annual expenses by $16 million.
 She was proud to bring the VISICU program to Kaleida, making it one of the first centers in the nation to adopt this system.
-The virtual ICU improved the care of the critically ill patient while dropping length of stay by 1.5 days.
+The virtual ICU improved the care and outcome of the critically ill patient, while dropping length of stay by 1.5 days.

 In addition, as president of Lifetime Health Medical Group and senior strategy executive at the Lifetime Healthcare Companies (parent of Excellus Blue Cross and Blue Shield), Dr. Ambres led the transition from a capitation/salary model to an value-based incentive compensation model while incorporating innovations in group visits, an electronic health record, advanced access, Medical Home and alternative medicine.
-Within two years, patient satisfaction scores increased by 27% and improved physician productivity resulted in an increase in revenues in eight of the eleven health centers.
+Within two years, patient satisfaction scores doubled and improved physician productivity resulted in an increase in revenues in eight of the eleven health centers.

 Education and Background:

 Dr. Ambres holds a B.S. in chemistry from Rensselaer Polytechnic Institute and received her medical degree from Mount Sinai School of Medicine in New York City.
 She went on to train at St. Vincent’s Medical Center in surgery and at a joint program in emergency medicine at Georgetown/George Washington/Maryland Institute of Emergency Services.
 She also holds a masters of science in health policy and management from NYU Wagner School of Public Service and a certification in Acupuncture from UCLA David Geffen School of Medicine (Helms Institute).
-With a focus on a philosophy of total wellness Dr. Ambres has taken that concept beyond the individual into the corporation.
+With a focus on a philosophy of mind-body wellness Dr. Ambres has taken that concept beyond the individual into the corporation.
 This fosters a patient and wellness-centric enthusiasm that encourages health care professionals to see their work as a gift.
 In this way she has had a lasting impact on organizations.

 KPMG Global Healthcare is at the forefront of helping healthcare organizations around the world define and assess best practices.
 As part of the Global Center of Excellence her role assists organizations, both payer and provider side, in reinventing themselves through development of new partnerships and joint ventures, evaluation and integration of cutting edge technology, and focusing on value based care, shifting the business model from volume to value contracting.
 Healthcare systems around the globe are facing more complex challenges each year.
 Harnessing deep industry experience, insight and technical support the Global Healthcare Center of Excellence and the Healthcare Advisory Practice provide long term support to clients as they tackle these challenges.